coveooss/sf-case-assist-cookbook/README.md

 [Install the Coveo Quantic Library as a Salesforce unlocked package](https://docs.coveo.com/en/quantic/latest/usage/#install-quantic).

+**Note:** The Case Assist Cookbook currently only supports Quantic v2.

 ### 3. Deploying the Project

 #### 3a.
 Deploy the Project Using the Org Development Model